 The permittee shall not use any biocides except those approved in conjunction with the permit application.
-The permittee shall notify the Director in writing not later than ninety (90) days prior to instituting use of any additional biocide used in cooling systems which may be toxic to aquatic life other than those previously reported to the Division of Water Resources.
+The permittee shall notify the Director in writing not later than ninety (90) days prior to instituting use of any additional biocide used in cooling systems which may be toxic to aquatic life other than those previously reported to the Division.
 Such notification shall include completion of Biocide Worksheet Form 101 and a map locating the discharge point and receiving stream.
-Completion of Biocide Worksheet Form 101 is not necessary for those outfalls containing toxicity testing.
+Completion of Biocide Worksheet Form 101 is not necessary for those outfalls with toxicity testing requirements.
 Division approval is not necessary for the introduction of new biocides into outfalls currently tested for whole effluent toxicity.

-A. (19.)
-FISH TISSUE MONITORING NEAR ASH POND DISCHARGE - OUTFALL 001, and OUTFALLS 002/004
+A. (11.)FISH TISSUE MONITORING

+OUTFALL 001